supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Cache-Memory/Cache Memory.md

 	- write directly to the main memory - <u>no write allocate</u>

-- There is not a problem of data inconsistency in <u>no write allocate</u>, since data is directly written to the main memory i.e. no cache is involved. time somewhat, at the expense of more complex circuitry.
+- There is not a problem of data inconsistency in <u>no write allocate</u>, since data is directly written to the main memory i.e. no cache is involved.
-When a Write miss occurs in a computer that uses the write-through protocol, the information is written directly into the main memory.
-For the write-back protocol, the block containing the addressed word is first brought into the cache, and then the desired word in the cache is overwritten with the new information.
-Recall from Section 6.7 that resource limitations in a pipelined process- <u>write back</u> needs a dirty bit.

 > [!NOTE]
 > Any combination of write hit and write miss is possible